TechKnowTone_Text

 This Wi-Fi transceiver is low cost, and easy to make; using the minimum number of parts.
 It’s role is to convey demands from Wii hand-held Classic controllers, as well as act as a transparent link between your project and an application running on a PC.

-The unit detects which type of Wii controller is connected, and conveys that in its message structure to the remote robot.
+The unit detects which type of Wii controller is connected, and conveys that information in its message structure to the remote robot.
 The colour of the built-in RGB LED acts to confirm that connections have been made between the device, the Wii controller and the remote project.
+When not connected, it is now possible to assign specific MAC addresses, using the Monitor+ app as an interface.
+These MAC values are stored in flash EEPROM memory.

 View the Circuit Diagram below, to see how easy it is to make this device; and download the 3D models to help make it.
 If you want a larger battery version, with a built-in display, then you could try the Wii WEMOS D1 Transceiver project as an alternative.